thingsboard/thingsboard.github.io/smart-farming.md

 ![Smart energy solution diagram](/images/iot-use-cases/smart-farming.svg)

-You may notice plenty of connectivity options for the IoT sensors: direct connection to the cloud, through the IoT Gateway, Integration with a third-party system or ThingsBoard Edge.
+You may notice plenty of connectivity options for the IoT sensors: direct connection to the cloud, through the IoT Gateway, integration with a third-party system or ThingsBoard Edge.
 Most of smart-farming projects today use IoT Gateway deployed at the farm.
 Usually this device is either running [ThingsBoard IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/) or using [Gateway API](/docs/reference/gateway-mqtt-api/).
 Using the gateway, customers optimize hardware cost and connect Modbus, BACnet and other sensors to the cloud.